Students in the Bryan/College Station area should access Jobs for Aggies

 website to see available on-campus positions.
 Students at the Texas A&M Law School can find on- and off-campus job opportunities through the Law School Career Services

-You can narrow your job search depending on your preferences by location (on- or off-campus) or by using keywords to find jobs of interest to you.
+You can narrow your job search depending on your preferences by position type (all positions on the Jobs for Aggies Job Board will be labeled as Part Time Student Employment), location (on- or off-campus) or by using keywords to find jobs of interest to you.
 Some examples of keywords are: Office, Lab, Computer, Recreation, and Animal Science.
 Job postings with these words in the job title or description will be displayed.
 If you have work study funding you may want to use words such as Aggie Tutors, work study required or CSP (Community Service Program) to find positions specifically looking for students with work study.
 Please note that using very specific terms will greatly limit your search results.

 Always apply or inquire about all jobs that appeal to you.
 There are no guarantees that a particular employer will contact you for an interview.
 You should apply to multiple jobs to increase your chances of getting an interview.
 Be sure to follow the application instructions of the employer when applying to a job.